-The Google Pixel 7 Pro is a strong value proposition compared to other big smartphone releases in 2022.
+The Google Pixel 7 Pro is a strong value proposition compared to other big smartphones available in 2023.
 It has a great camera, a smooth screen and a suite of software features that’ll make switching hard.

 - Excellent camera and loads of clever camera tricks

 - The best version of Android on the market

 - Very glossy finish and some odd design elements

 - Not a huge upgrade on the Pixel 6 Pro